Bivariate Distribution Regression with Application to Insurance Data: Monte-Carlo Simulations

-\paragraph{Gaussian Copula DGP} The Gaussian copula model is corrected specified for this simulation exercise, and the P-G hierarchical model is correctly specified in the margin but with a different dependence structure.
-The comparison results are provided in Table \ref{tab:Copula}.
-In most scenarios, the DR outperforms the copula and hierarchical models.
-The correctly specified Gaussian copula model performs much better than the hierarchical model in Case 1.
-However, it is problematic in Case 2, i.e., the number of non-zero samples for $Y$ is small, as documented previously by \citet{yang2020nonparametric}.
+For this DGP, we assume that $F_Z$ and $F_Y$ follow the Poisson and Gamma distributions, respectively, for both parametric models, and the log link function is adopted for both the $g_Z$ and $g_Y$.
+Therefore, the Gaussian copula model is correctly specified for this simulation exercise, and the hierarchical model is correctly specified in the margin but with a different dependence structure.
+The comparison results are provided in Table \ref{tab: Copula-C}.
+The hierarchical model gives the best estimate of the mean value, but the DR Method performs comparatively well.
+The correctly specified Gaussian copula model performs better than the hierarchical model for the standard deviation, ES, and quantile in case 1, while the hierarchical model has better performance in most scenarios in case 2.
+The DR approach reveals a great advantage in estimating the quantile, and it is reasonably comparable with the better model for other quantities.